nationalarchives/ds-caselaw-data-enrichment-service/docs/caselaw/case-law-annotator.md

 * Introduce erroneous matter, such as an incorrect series abbreviation (e.g. `Weekly LR` instead of `WLR`)
 * Omit necessary matter, such as the volume number, if a volume number is required (e.g. `[2022] WLR 456` instead of `[2022] 1 WLR 456`

-The Rules Manifest imports the concept canonical citations into a rule attribute called `canonicalForm`.
+The Rules Manifest imports the concept of canonical citations into a rule attribute called `canonicalForm`.
 The `canonicalForm` for a rule serves as a template for a well-formed citation.
 The Case Law Annotator uses this template to generate a "corrected" citation from a detected malformed version.

 The `canonicalForm` is simply a well-formed articulation of the relevant citation with placeholder strings for the numeric components of the citation, such as the year (`dddd`), the volume number (`d1`) and the page number, which is `d2` for citations that have a volume number and `d+` for citations that do not include a volumne number.

 :warning: There should be one and only one canonical rule for a given citation family.

 ### Malformed citations
 Malformed citations are the opposite of canonical citations: they are citations that contain some error or unnecessary material.
 Where possible, the Case Law Annotator applies a [correction strategy](/caselaw_extraction/correction_strategies.py) to resolve the malformed citation to the corresponding canonical form.

+Crucially, the Case Law Annotator does not alter the original citation used by the judge.
+The philosophy of the JEP is to respect and preserve the original content of the judgment whilst generating well-formed and accurate data.
+Accordingly, where the Case Law Annotator detects a malformed citation, the canonical form of that citation is stored in the `canonicalForm` attribute of the `</ref>` tag surrounding the citaiton in question.

 ### Rule Attributes